DaveZag/cryptoist/README.md

 # Cryptoist

-> This project is a SPA built around coingeco's Api; it fetches the crypto market's data and displays it to the user for informative purposes in well structured and interactive UI.
+> This project is a SPA built around coingeco's Api; it fetches the crypto market's data and displays it to the user for informative purposes in well-structured and interactive UI.

 ## Built With